One place for your family's records

 Hamish would recommend it to old households with layered property, trust, and succession context that need a modern record without losing their sense of order.

-“Most wealthy families do not need another binder or another strategy deck.
+“Most wealthy families don't need another binder or strategy deck.
 They need a record they can keep current.
-Wholekin respects that distinction better than anything else I have seen.”
+Wholekin respects that.”

-Celestine values Wholekin as a structured household system that clients can actually maintain between major liquidity, succession, and governance milestones.
+Celestine values Wholekin as a structured place clients can actually keep up between major liquidity, succession, and governance milestones.

 How they use it

-Helps clients establish a governed household record before succession or restructuring work intensifies.
+Helps clients get their family's records in order before succession or restructuring work intensifies.

-Reviews whether documents, responsibilities, and ownership context are complete enough for serious planning conversations.
+Reviews whether documents, responsibilities, and ownership are complete enough for serious planning conversations.

-Uses the record model to show why household governance needs more than a document portal or shared drive.
+Shows clients why their setup needs more than a document portal or shared drive.

 What they like most

-The product is opinionated about families, roles, and records instead of pretending a shared folder is sufficient.
+Opinionated about families, roles, and records instead of pretending a shared folder is enough.

-It reduces rediscovery work because provenance stays attached to the record itself.
+Less rediscovery work because the history stays attached to the record itself.

 Why they recommend it

-Celestine would recommend it to principals and advisors who want a durable household operating record before a sale, a succession process, or a governance transition begins in earnest.
+Celestine would recommend it to principals and advisors who want a durable family record in place before a sale, a succession, or a governance transition starts.

 “We were disciplined already, but the information still lived in too many places.
-Wholekin turned private household discipline into an actual operating system.”
+Wholekin pulled it all together.”

 Leila uses Wholekin to keep fast-moving categories like devices, subscriptions, warranties, and household purchasing from dissolving into administrative noise.